AndrewMillerOnline/andrewmilleronline.github.io/_posts/2023-05-04-treatise-on-snapshotting-data-crm-analytics.md

 Simply put, the added dimension of time can provide incredible value to your data.
 It allows your analysis to go one level deeper.
 Where once business users were asking "*What is our NPS?*" or "*How much is in the sales pipeline?*", the addition of time via a snapshot can transform those questions into "*How is our NPS changing over time?*" and "*How is our pipeline this quarter compared to the same quarter last year?*".
 This superpowers your dashboards: rather than being informational and merely reporting on the current status of a given KPI, they are now facilitating analysis and helping to drive decision making.

-That's maybe a bit lofty, and perhaps I'm waxing philosphical, but I hope the point has come across.
+That's maybe a bit lofty, and perhaps I'm waxing philosophical, but I hope the point has come across.
 The TL;DR is that if a certain metric is worth reporting on, it's likely worth tracking that metric over time too.

 ## Snapshot recipe vs Watchlist